 Many stories have been written describing Bach’s employment as a church organist, music director, etc. These stories tell of his resistance to authority and one, in particular, had him jailed for one month because he went against church rules.
 Bach was a perfectionist and wasn’t patient with incompetence.
 As a teacher, he would not tolerate students wanting to take shortcuts.

 In the eyes of most musicologists, Johann Sebastian Bach was a musical genius.
 He had such a mathematical disciplined mind that many found his music composition output simply amazing.
 With over 1000 compositions to his credit, Bach created in just about every style of the time.
 Below is a list of the various genres he composed music for.

 His instrumental music includes

-- Specialty works written for: Organ, Harpsichord, Lute, Flute, Violin, Cello, Chamber Ensemble and Orchestra.
+- Specialty works were written for: Organ, Harpsichord, Lute, Flute, Violin, Cello, Chamber Ensemble, and Orchestra.

 Bach's most famous compositions

 - The 48 Preludes and fugues "The Well-Tempered Clavier"